 How long will the proposed fee sustain the program?

-DEQ is looking at several fee-funding alternatives in a multi-year effort to address this deficit by 2026.
-Phase I, this rulemaking will address those fees that can change by rule.
+DEQ is looking at several fee-funding alternatives in a multi-phase effort to address this deficit by 2026.
+During the current rulemaking, Phase I, DEQ will address fees that can change by rule.
 DEQ must make additional rule and statute changes within the next seven years to secure long-term, stable funding to maintain the program at its current full-time equivalent service level.